vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 ## "Perubahan iklim" and "climate change"

 The term "perubahan iklim" has the same meaning as the term "climate change."
-They both refer to the global heating phenomenon.
-But they do not acknowledge the phenomenon as a bad thing.
+Both refer to the global heating phenomenon.
+But they do not recognize the phenomenon as a bad thing.

 > The only constant is change.